 ATAR Modern History

 Studying the Modern History ATAR course enables students to become critical thinkers and helps inform their judgements and actions in a rapidly changing world.
-Students are exposed to a variety of historical sources, including government papers, extracts from newspapers, letters, diaries, photographs, cartoons, paintings, graphs and secondary sources, in order to determine the causes and effects, and motives and forces influencing people and events.
+Students are exposed to various historical sources, including government papers, extracts from newspapers, letters, diaries, photographs, cartoons, paintings, graphs and secondary sources, to determine the causes and effects, and motives and forces influencing people and events.

 - Unit One – Understanding the Modern World